Sunday, July 28, 2024

 "T O" was the original name given to the 90th division because it was made up of men from Texas

 and Oklahoma.
 During World War I there were many dangerous missions and consequently many losses.
-During World War II the reputation of bravery followed the 90th Division and so much so, the famous General George Patton nicknamed them "Tough Hombres."
+During World War II the reputation of bravery followed the 90th Division so much so, the famous General George Patton nicknamed them "Tough Hombres."

 After my father, Reuben Koether, arrived on Omaha Beach, he survived long enough to move inland, but I don't know where he went exactly or how long he remained in France.
 I don't think it was long.
 Eventually, he was hit by shrapnel that punctured one lung and shattered it.
-And later, he was sent to England to a hospital that was set up for the injuries of the June 6th D - Day and the battles that followed.
+Later, he was sent to England to a hospital that was set up for the injuries of the June 6th D- Day and the battles that followed.
 He told us the story about his being triaged and left at the end of a hall in an old British hospital to be treated after the less serious were first treated.
 He said he waited for days and days before they finally operated on him.
 The main provisions given to the injured were GI cigarettes.
 They depressed their appetites and their state of boredom.
 At last, Reuben was operated on and most of his damaged right lung was removed.
 After convalescing for months in the hospital, he was then sent home to the United States with one lung intact and only a piece of the other.
 He was a tough Hombre.

 D-DAY HOSPITAL, THE NETLEY HOSPITAL